SimonSubokLee/ston-docs-son/admin/https.kr.rst

 ******************

 This chapter explains how to configure HTTPS.
-HTTPS supports SSL 3.0, TLS 1.0 and TLS 1.1, but for a security reason, SSL 2.0 is allowed only for upgrade.
+HTTPS supports SSL 3.0, TLS 1.0 and TLS 1.1; however for security reasons, SSL 2.0 is allowed only for upgrades.
 HTTPS is only used in between clients and STON.
 STON does not use HTTPS to communicate with the origin server.
-In terms of security and performance, it will be inappropriate if STON relays HTTPS.
+In terms of security and performance, it would be inappropriate for STON to relay.
 If HTTPS has to be used for communicating with the origin server, using :ref:`bypass-port` is recommended.